 Martin says: “My stock in trade is the empirical analysis of intellectual property law.
 I am also interested in the genealogy of the norms governing an information society (www.copyrighthistory.org).”

 Martin was educated at Freie Universität Berlin, London School of Economics (LLM) and University College London (PhD philosophy).
 He also studied music at Musikhochschule Wien (University of Music and Performing Arts, Vienna).
 During the 1990s, he was German Consultant Editor at BBC Worldwide, and wrote for German language national newspapers, public radio and TV, including ZEIT, Frankfurter Rundschau, Neue Zürcher Zeitung, BR, SWF, WDR, SFB, Radio Bremen, DeutschlandRadio.

-Recently, Martin has worked on five independent reports for the UK Intellectual Property Office and the UK Cabinet Office–
+Recently, Martin has worked on many independent reports for the UK Intellectual Property Office and the UK Cabinet Office–

 - S. Weston, M. Kretschmer (2012), ‘Open Standards in Government IT: A review of the evidence’;